 5. Set up a Recruitment Process

-Set up a recruitment process to ensure that you are getting the best volunteers for each available role.
+Set up a volunteer recruitment process to ensure that you are getting the best volunteers for each available role.
 A simplified process will include pre-qualification, interview, selection, training, and induction.

 Design a questionnaire for interested applicants to discuss their top skills, areas they wish to serve, and why they are interested in volunteering at your event.
 Ask other questions to help identify their core strengths and see if they’ll make a good match for available roles.

 Shortlist candidates based on their responses and interview them through a video conferencing tool like Skype or Zoom.
 An interview provides the opportunity to know their work preferences and capabilities and helps you decide where each can fit.